mzurhorst/apt-mqtt-status/README.md

 Small MQTT client, which sends/receives MQTT messages about available APT updates and notifies a Telgram account.

 ## Introduction
-apt-mqtt-status will can run in client or server mode.
+apt-mqtt-status can run in client or server mode.

 ### Client mode
 apt-mqtt-status will be executed periodically (e.g. via a Cronjob), update apt repositories (apt update) and creates a summary upgradable packages (apt list --upgradable).